Dhaval404ronin/bird-game/README.md

+in flappy bird game making learned how to use pngs from one file as diffrent elements. use of this in js made me clear of this key word. created all element js file seprate for better organization and easy to understand

 app.js (main):

 Initialization: The app.js file initializes the game by setting up the canvas, loading necessary assets (such as sprites and sounds), and defining the game state.